Tour du Mont Blanc - Self Guided

 Hotels / Refugios

 Looking down on the Chamonix Valley and, the village homes. you can almost grab them between your finger and thumb.
 The food on your journey has been hearty: melted cheeses, meat raised high in the mountains and red wine that sends you off warm to bed.
 As if you need the extra help.
 After each day, you are exhausted in a way that makes sleep a beautiful embrace.

 Standing on top of the world, you have a certain sense of accomplishment for hiking over 100 miles around the tallest mountain in Europe.
 And you did it by yourself.
 The stories shared by fellow travelers in the Alps will be missed, but the memories of your days in the Alps will live on.

 Pygmy Elephant's 12 night itinerary features a mixture of mountain refuges and boutique hotels, striking a balance of high mountain vistas and luxurious nights in the valleys.
-Included in the price is private guiding on the first day to help travelers gain their bearings.
 Depending on your preferences, experience and time constraints, we will customize the journey to fit your needs.